 You can see how funnel analysis works and build a funnel yourself with Smartlook’s free public demo (no registration or credit card required).

-Find out why users drop off by combining funnel analysis with session recordings
+Find out why users drop off with funnel analysis

 While funnels can show you where most users drop off, they can’t tell you why they do so.